jokr0815/cpi_xslt_mpl_extension/README.md

 ## Overview

 When executing XSLT transformations in SAP Integration Suite (Cloud Integration), you can leverage **built-in SAP Java classes** directly from your stylesheet.
-You do **not** need to write, compile, or upload custom Java `.jar` files into your iFlow or Script Collection to perform essential runtime tasks like reading/writing headers or fetching exchange properties.
+You do **not** need to write custom Java code to perform essential runtime tasks like reading/writing headers or fetching exchange properties.

-CPI's Saxon XSLT engine can invoke these standard Java classes directly via namespace declarations.
+CPI's Saxon XSLT engine can invoke Java classes directly via namespace declarations.

+---

+## Installation / Setup

+To use the `MPLWriter` helper capabilities within your iFlow:

+1. Download the compiled [MPLWriter.jar](https://github.com/jokr0815/cpi_xslt_mpl_extension/releases/download/v1.0.0/MPLWriter.jar) from the latest release.
+2. Open your Integration Flow (iFlow) in SAP Integration Suite.
+3. Under the **Resources** tab, navigate to **Archives** (or **Scripts / Libraries**).
+4. Upload `MPLWriter.jar` into your iFlow archive.

 ---